Araq/nimconf2021/zennim.rst

 - Interoperability with C++, C and JavaScript.
 - By compiling Nim to these languages.
-- Low level features are available: Bit twiddling, unsafe type conversions ("cast"), raw pointers.
+- Low level features are available:

+  * Bit twiddling
+  * unsafe type conversions ("cast")
+  * raw pointers.

 Emit pragma